-The College Placement Test is an entrance examination that is a required part of the admissions process for many community colleges and technical institutes in the United States.
+The College Placement Test is an entrance examination for many community colleges in the United States.

-The test for college placement has four main parts: English, arithmetic, algebra, and advanced math.
+The test for college placement has four parts: English, arithmetic, algebra, and advanced math.

 You will need to inquire at your college to see if you are required to take the advanced math part of the test.